buanide/buanide/README.md

 I am continuously building my portfolio of projects, applying my skills to solve real-world problems.
 My long-term goal is to become a highly skilled **Data Scientist**, capable of delivering insights and solutions to complex challenges.

 Feel free to explore my projects below to see my progress and the areas I'm focusing on.
-(All the projects are not updated but they will be soon)
+Please note that some projects are still in the process of being updated, but new additions are coming soon.

 ## What I'm Working On: